 (3) Nothing in this section limits any power that the Minister has, apart from this section, to enter into an agreement or other arrangement.

+[Section 15 amended by No. 49 of 2010 s.
+41.]

 16. Delegation by Minister

 (1) The Minister may delegate to the CEO any power or duty of the Minister under another provision of this Act.

-(2) Without limiting the powers or duties that may be delegated under subsection (1), they include any power to be exercised or duty to be performed in the course of governing the affairs of the Community Development Ministerial Body under section 18(4).
+(2) Without limiting the powers or duties that may be delegated under subsection (1), they include any power to be exercised or duty to be performed in the course of governing the affairs of the Ministerial Body under section 18(4).

 (3) The delegation must be in writing signed by the Minister.